Benkhouds/api/README.md

 > contains a db.js file for establishing the connection with the database

+error-module folder:

+> contains an ErrorResponse class as a module.

 .env file (ignored in .gitignore)

 > secrets and uris